Contact Person: Melissa Frantz

 Talking Books is a reading program for blind and handicapped patrons.
 It is sponsored by the National Library Service, and funded by federal, state and local sources.
-Books, magazines, and some music materials are produced on cassette, digital and in Braille and sent to patrons with the playback equipment.
+Books, magazines, and some music materials are produced in audio and Braille formats and sent to patrons with the playback equipment.

 Anyone who, because of a physical disability (either temporary or permanent), is unable to use normal print is eligible for this service.
 The disability may be due to blindness, partial vision, the inability to hold a book, or any other condition which precludes reading normal print.